sayan1729/sayan1729/README.md

-3rd year undergraduate majoring in maths at Jadavpur University, exploring machine learning and data science.
+3rd year undergraduate majoring in maths at Jadavpur University, interested in number theory.

 I have used C/C++, Python, Java, MATLAB/GNU Octave, and JavaScript for my programming projects over the years.